dystobic/writeups/SSTF/2021/SW Expert Academy/README.md

+## Intro
+Behind the url is a website where you should prove your algorithmic skills by solving some dice roll problem.
+At the bottom of the page is a text field where you can inject C-Code into the body of a main-function.
+Upon submitting the form, your algorithm is executed on the server side and tested against some input.

 ## Investigation
-Inspecting the source code of the page we learn that the flag can be found in a text file on the servers root directory.
+By inspecting the source code of the page we learn that the flag can be found in a text file on the servers root directory.
 A quick look at the linked javascript also reveals that error responses, when received from the server, are alerted.
-This is our way to leak information from the server.
-And indeed, when writing to _stderr_ and exiting the program with an error, we are presented with the error output in the alert.
+That's how to possibly leak information from the server - and indeed, when writing to _stderr_ and exiting the program with an error, we are presented with the error output in the alert.

 So, my idea was to just open the _/flag.txt_, read its content, print it to _stderr_ and then exit the main function with an error to report the information back.
 But, obviously some source code filter gets applied and I got notified that the _dangerous keyword 'fopen' has been detected_ and my code therefore wouldn't run.
 After trying a few other approaches I quickly realized most of the interesting functions found in _stdio.h_ were prohibited.